The 20 quiz questions

 - Séville

 Explanation: The Sagrada Familia is located in Barcelona.
-Started in 1882, this basilica is still under construction and is expected to be completed in 2026.
+Started in 1882, this basilica is still under construction.
+Completion, originally planned for the centenary of Gaudí's death in 2026, has been pushed back.

 Question 3 : What is the approximate height of the Eiffel Tower (with antenna)?